Colon cancer has an image problem. Rather, colon cancer screening has an image problem.

 You can help protect your workforce with one simple step

-Health insurance covers part of those costs, but even a well-designed plan leaves large gaps that need to be covered out of pocket.
-Offering cancer insurance to your workforce can give you and your employees peace of mind, helping to ensure that if your employees are diagnosed with cancer, they can pay for treatment more easily and focus on recovery instead of mounting costs.
+Health insurance covers part of those costs, but even a well-designed plan can leave large gaps that need to be covered out of pocket.
+Offering cancer insurance to your workforce can give you and your employees added peace of mind, helping to ensure that if your employees are diagnosed with cancer, they can pay for treatment more easily and focus on recovery instead of mounting costs.
 But you can also offer them a more proactive form of protection — just by offering specific Aflac plans.

 You might not be able to get your workforce to shake off the jokes about colonoscopies.
 What you can do is give them an incentive to help make sure they receive proper preventive care … and a cushion of protection to help when they need it.